1

 └── main.py

-Let’s examine these files:
+Let’s examine each file:

 ockam.yaml